Register for insurance duty

 - a party to the transaction.

 - Create an individual QRO Online account, verify your details and create your contact card.
-(You cannot set up a generic account for a company.)
+You cannot set up a generic account for a company.

 - Select Insurance duty registration form.

-- Enter your ABN and click the magnifying glass icon to search.
+- Enter your ABN and click the magnifying glass icon to search; the ACN and company name will be displayed.

 - Complete the rest of the form with the relevant details.